dan-manges/unit-record/README.markdown

 The <tt>disconnect!</tt> method will do everything necessary to run your unit tests without hitting the database.

+There are two options for what should happen if you hit the database.
+You can either have UnitRecord raise an exception, or simply no-op.
+Raising an exception can help identify why a test is failing, but it also may be inconvenient to work around.

+If you want to raise an exception:

+    ActiveRecord::Base.disconnect! :strategy => :raise

+    Person.find(:all)
+    #=> RuntimeError: ActiveRecord is disconnected; database access is unavailable in unit tests.

+If you want to no-op:

+    ActiveRecord::Base.disconnect! :strategy => :noop

+    Person.find(:all)
+    #=> []

+You can also change strategies within a block:

+    ActiveRecord::Base.connection.change_strategy(:raise) do
+      Person.find(:all)
+      #=> RuntimeError: ActiveRecord is disconnected; database access is unavailable in unit tests.
+    end

+    ActiveRecord::Base.connection.change_strategy(:noop) do
+      Person.find(:all)
+      #=> []
+    end

 Development
 -----------

 Active development occurs on the [GitHub](http://github.com/dan-manges/unit-record).
-Changes are pushed to the Rubyforge git repository.
+Changes are also pushed to the Rubyforge git repository.

 Thanks
 ------